ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

     }
 ```

-The ContainerEntity is a class with JPA annotation to control the mapping to tables.
-So here is a simple extract:
+The ContainerEntity is a class with JPA annotations, used to control the mapping object to table.
+Below is a [simple entity definition]():

 ```java
 @Entity